Home Prices Are Booming — Should You Rent vs. Buy?

 - Utility Costs: Homeowners are responsible for utilities — such as water, gas, electricity and cable — whereas renters might have those costs built into their rent.
 In some areas, homeowners also have to pay for garbage collection services.

-- Mortgage Payments: Unless you have enough money for the full purchase price, you’ll have to go through a lender to get either a mortgage or a home loan.
-Although fixed-rate mortgage products offer predictability, adjustable-rate mortgages result in fluctuations in your payment.
-And missing a mortgage payment can severely affect your credit and could impact your ability to obtain new credit in the future.
+- Mortgage Payments: Unless you have enough money for the full purchase price, you’ll have to take out a mortgage loan to finance your purchase.
+You’ll pay interest on that loan — over $54,000 with on a $100,000 loan at today’s fixed rates, according to Forbes.
+And although fixed-rate mortgage products offer predictability, adjustable-rate mortgages result in fluctuations in your payment, which can result in a higher payment than you bargained for.
+Missing a mortgage payment can severely affect your credit and could impact your ability to obtain new credit in the future.